 Well-Established Community Corrections Platform.
-Through our CoreCivic Community segment, as of December 31, 2022, we had a network of 23 residential reentry centers containing a total of 4,669 beds.
+Through our CoreCivic Community segment, as of December 31, 2023, we had a network of 23 residential reentry centers containing a total of 4,669 beds.
 We offer housing and programs, with a key focus on employment, job readiness and life skills in order to help offenders successfully re-enter the community and reduce the risk of recidivism.
 We also provide non-residential correctional alternatives, including electronic monitoring and case management services, to municipal, county and state governments in multiple states.
 We expect to continue to pursue opportunities that expand the scope of non-residential correctional alternative solutions available to government agencies.

 We are the second largest community corrections owner and operator in the United States.
-COVID-19 notwithstanding, we believe the demand for the housing and programs that community corrections facilities offer will grow as offenders are released from prison and due to an increased awareness of the important role these programs play in an offender's successful transition from prison to society.
+We believe the demand for the housing and programs that community corrections facilities offer will grow as offenders are released from prison and due to an increased awareness of the important role these programs play in an offender's successful transition from prison to society.
 We expect to continue to pursue opportunities to provide these services to parolees, defendants, and offenders who are serving their full sentence, the last portion of their sentence, waiting to be sentenced, awaiting trial while supervised in a community environment, or as an alternative to incarceration.
 We believe we have the opportunity to maximize utilization of available beds within our community corrections portfolio that would further increase the number of individuals benefiting from the services we provide in such facilities.
 For example, in the first quarter of 2021, we activated a new contract with the BOP for residential reentry and home confinement services at our previously idled 289-bed Turley Residential Center and at our 494-bed Oklahoma Reentry Opportunity Center, both in Oklahoma.
-The new contract supplements the existing utilization by the state of Oklahoma at the Oklahoma Reentry Opportunity Center.
+The new contract, which was renewed in January 2024 through January 2025, and contains an additional one-year renewal option through January 2026, supplements the existing utilization by the state of Oklahoma at the Oklahoma Reentry Opportunity Center.
 Further, we are exploring potential opportunities to expand the scope of non-residential correctional alternative solutions we provide to government agencies.
-This process includes evaluating opportunities to provide certain services that were not available to us under the REIT structure.